scottlamb/moonfire-nvr/design/time.md

     beginning of the session.
 Some cameras omit them entirely depending on firmware version, as noted in
     [this forum post](https://www.cctvforum.com/topic/40914-video-sync-with-hikvision-ipcams-tech-query-about-rtcp/).
-    Additionally, Moonfire NVR currently uses ffmpeg's libavformat for RTSP protocol handling; this library exposes these reports in a limited fashion.

 The camera records video frames as in the diagram below: